allo-protocol/allo-v2/generated-docs/contracts/strategies/direct-grants-simple/DirectGrantsSimpleStrategy.md

 error BaseStrategy_INVALID()
 ```

-*Returns as a general error when either a recipient address or an amount is invalid*
+Throws as a general error when either a recipient address or an amount is invalid

 ### BaseStrategy_INVALID_ADDRESS